-Uninsured motorist coverage protects you if you’re hit by an uninsured driver.
+Uninsured motorist coverage protects you if an uninsured driver hits you.
 This is important considering that about 1 in 8 drivers isn’t insured, according to the Insurance Research Council.

 Uninsured motorist coverage, often termed “UM coverage” is broken into two categories:

-- Uninsured motorist bodily injury coverage: pays the cost of your hospital bills if you’re injured in an accident.
-If you are injured by an uninsured driver and don’t have UM coverage, medical payments coverage, personal injury protection, or your own medical insurance, you would be responsible for your own hospital bills.
+- Uninsured motorist bodily injury coverage: Pays your hospital bills if you’re injured in an accident.
+If you are injured by an uninsured driver and don’t have UM coverage, medical payments coverage, personal injury protection, or medical insurance, you will be responsible for your hospital bills.

-- Uninsured motorist property damage coverage: pays for repairs to your car if it’s damaged in an accident.
-If your car is damaged by an uninsured driver and you don’t have UM coverage or collision coverage, you would have to pay for repairs yourself or go after the at-fault driver in court.
+- Uninsured motorist property damage coverage: Pays for repairs to your car if it’s damaged in an accident.
+If an uninsured driver damages your vehicle and you don’t have UM or collision coverage, you must pay for repairs or go after the at-fault driver in court.

-- Underinsured motorist bodily injury coverage: helps pay for your hospital bills if you’re hit by a driver who doesn’t have enough insurance coverage to fully cover the cost of hospital bills.
+- Underinsured motorist bodily injury coverage: Helps pay for your hospital bills if you’re hit by a driver who doesn’t have enough insurance coverage to cover the cost of hospital bills fully.

-- Underinsured motorist property damage coverage: helps pay for repairs to your car if you’re hit by a driver who doesn’t have enough insurance coverage to fully cover the repairs.
+- Underinsured motorist property damage coverage: Helps pay for repairs to your car if you’re hit by a driver who doesn’t have enough insurance coverage to cover the repairs fully.